-S3-EP13: Ashton Applewhite on Ageism, Undoing Biases, and the Work of Becoming Aware
+S3-EP13: Ashton Applewhite on the Ugly Heart of Ageism

 Debbie talks to activist and author Ashton Applewhite about ageism, why we need to combat it, and how the pandemic has exposed our prejudices.

 This podcast is about making the most of the collective gap year that we’re all living through right now.
 It’s a topic that applies to anyone, of any age, but our focus is on those in midlife and older.

 So today, to kick off 2021, Debbie Weil talks to the perfect guest, Ashton Applewhite.
 Ashton is an author, speaker and activist on the topic of ageism, which can be defined as discrimination on the basis of age (no matter how old or how young you are).
 She’s been called a pro-aging radical and the “Malcolm Gladwell of ageism.”
 She and Debbie really get into it in this wide-ranging conversation with Ashton poking and prodding at some of Debbie’s assumptions.